 You need to have a look into the different types of business insurance that you can get to best protect your company, its cash flow, and its assets.
 First of all, you can look into interruption insurance to cover yourself in this area.
 Then, there is the actual disaster insurance.
-Make sure that you take all the small print into account and work out your excesses.
-Some business owners end up disappointed that their insurance doesn’t end up protecting them in the way that they thought it would.
+Make sure that you take all the small print into account, compare business insurance reviews, and work out your excesses.

 Refer to Your Business Continuity Plan